analyticalrohit/analyticalrohit/README.md

 🔭 A Senior Data Scientist with a decade of experience.
 🌱 AI/ML expert for Telecom, Aerospace, Food Safety & Automotive industries.
-⚡ I specialize in building NLP and Computer Vision solutions.
+⚡ I specialize in building GenAI, NLP and Computer Vision solutions.

 <h3 align="left">🚀 What I Do</h3>